kahi/adminer/readme.txt

 This Adminer fork
 #################

 How to create "minified" version?
 1. Run compile.php (creates adminer.php) 2.
-Place the adminer.php, adminer.css, folder 'adminer-plus' into same directory 3. run adminer.php
+Place the adminer.php, adminer/my_adminer.php, adminer/adminer.css, folder 'adminer-plus' into same directory 3. run my_adminer.php

 This fork is based on Adminer 3.3.1.
 Hence various differences from the original branche, this look is not available as a "skin" (adminer.css) (yet).